1 Introduction

 <!-- Category: template --> <stx:process-siblings while = pattern until = pattern group = qname> <!-- Content: stx:with-param* --> </stx:process-siblings>

-The instruction stx:process-siblings
+The instruction stx:process-siblings suspends the

 processing of the current template and processes the following